mahbubiftekhar/Children_with_Cancer_UK-JPMorganCodeForGood/README.md

 </p>

-This was a competitive 24 hour coding competition were we delivered a scalable solution to a Non-Governmental Organisation.
-In this program, we collaborated with other coders in a team to develop an innovative technological solution for a non-profit organization - Children with Cancer UK.
+This was a competitive 24-hour coding competition where we delivered a scalable solution to a Non-Governmental Organisation.
+In this program, we collaborated with other coders in a team to develop an innovative technological solution for a non-profit organisation - Children with Cancer UK.

 ## The Charity